Parrot-Developers/arsdk_manifests/README.md

 ARDroneSDK3
 ===============

-**Welcome to the Software Development Kit for Parrot Drones Version 3.**
+**Welcome to the Software Development Kit for Parrot Drones.**

 It can be used to write applications which control the latest generation of Parrot Drones:
+- Disco
 - Bebop Drone
 - Bebop 2
+- Mambo
+- Swing
 - Rolling Spider
 - Airborne Night
 - Airborne Cargo